Starting and stopping FogLAMP¶

 If neither of the above are done the user will be prompted to enter a user name.

 In both cases the user will be prompted to enter a password.
-It is possible, but not recommended, to set an environment variable PASSWORD with the plain text version of the password.
+It is possible, but not recommended, to set an environment variable PASSWORD or pass the -p flag on the command line, with the plain text version of the password.

 $ /usr/local/foglamp/bin/foglamp -u admin stop